neumino/neumino.github.io/movies.md

-### Cry Macho
+### The Mad Women&#39;s Ball
-*Released on 2021-09-16, vote average 7.1*
+*Released on 2021-09-17, vote average 7.4*

-Mike Milo, a one-time rodeo star and washed-up horse breeder, takes a job from an ex-boss to bring the man&#39;s young son home from Mexico.
+Eugenie has a unique gift: she hears and sees the dead.
+When her family discovers her secret, at the end of the 19th century, she is taken by her father and brother to the neurological clinic at La Pitié Salpêtrière with no possibility of escaping her fate.
+Her destiny becomes entwined with that of Geneviève, a nurse at the hospital.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/JVc8SI5CAKw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/YW-69FfY7z8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>